moljac024/emacs/README.md

 ### NOTE:

 This configuration is for emacs 24 only.
-Emacs 24 has not yet been released, but is already very stable.
-You can grab the latest [here](ftp://alpha.gnu.org/gnu/emacs/pretest)